Reiamulette/FinalJapanEasy/README.md

 Team Members: Amanda Gomes, Bin Gui, Akihira Maher, Rachel Yao

-JapanEasy is an application that helps the user learn Japanese in a simple yet engaging way.
-There will be an achievement system where user can get medals beased on the number of levels they complete.
+JapanEasy is a web application aids Japanese character recognition, as the 2 alphabet systems of Japanese are the basic building blocks of being able to read and write Japanese.
+The game is meant to be engaging enough to continue, yet also short enough for a train rides of all distances.

+Main Ask:
 - Short multiple choice games
 - Quick rounds